uyuni-project/uyuni/testsuite/documentation/idempotency.md

 Basically, we use 2 repositories for test packages:

-1) `Devel_Galaxy_BuildRepo`: contains lower version of packages, and is disabled by default;
+1) `Test-Packages_Pool`: contains lower version of packages, and is disabled by default;
-2) `Test channel`: contains patches with higher version of packages, and is enabled.
-It is created by core features.
+2) `Test-Packages_Updates`: contains patches with higher version of packages, and is enabled.
+The associated channels are created by core features.

 Typical workflow for patches test: